Review

 What works

 1. Insulation is genuinely good for the price.
-With one 5kg bag of ice and the lid sealed, the water held under 12°C for ~5.5 hours.
-That's enough for a morning plunge + a partner's plunge a few hours later without re-icing.
+Owners report that with one 5kg bag of ice and the lid sealed, the water holds under 12°C for around 5 hours — enough for a morning plunge plus a partner's a few hours later without re-icing.
 The £99 basic model doesn't come close to this.

 2. The lid actually seals.
-Drawstring + insulated foam means almost no airflow.
-Overnight temperature rise was ~2°C in spring conditions — better than we expected.
-(Brass Monkey holds it at 0.4°C overnight, but it's £11,000.)
+Drawstring + insulated foam means almost no airflow, and owners report only a couple of degrees of overnight rise in mild conditions — strong for the price.
+(A chiller tub like the Brass Monkey barely moves overnight, but it's £11,000.)

 3. The drainage is dignified.
 Built-in tap at the base, attach a hose, walk away.
 No bucket-and-tip routine.
 Sounds small.
 Becomes huge by week three.